susmit31/blog/entropiclegos.github.io/content/posts/hamilton2.md

 and thus saw how **Hamilton "predicted" quantum mechanics a hundred years prior to its advent**.
 As in geometrical optics, we forget about the details of the wave picture when the wavelengths are very small compared to the scales of motion.
 This allows us to simply describe classical particle trajectories, at the expense of the ability to explain phenomena like diffraction, interference, and importantly, attenuation.
 In this episode, we show how the quantum phenomenon of tunnelling is naturally understood as the attenuation of matter-waves.

 ## Prerequisites
 I assume the reader is familiar with quantum tunnelling and optical attenuation at a basic level.
+And, of course, I assume you've read the [previous episode](https://susmit31.github.io/entropic-legos/posts/hamilton/).

 ## Classical Mechanics = JPGfied Wave Mechanics
 By now, you should be comfortable with the fact that both in optics and in mechanics we have a *wave equation* that describes the shape and propagation (and evolution) of waves that looks like: